biosails/pheniqs/docs/2.0/illumina.md

     <div class="clear" />
 </section>

-# Standard Illumina Sample demultiplexing
+# Standard Illumina sample decoding
 {:.page-title}

+This tutorial will walk you through hand writing configuration files for decoding sample barcodes in a standard Illumia sequencing run.
+For a tutorial that uses the python api to generate those configuration files see the [Standard Illumina sample decoding with the python API](illumina_python_api.html).

-This tutorial will walk you through demultiplexing an Illumia sequencing run with paired end dual index samples multiplexed using the standard Illumina i5 and i7 index protocol with the [PAMLD decoder](glossary.html#phred_adjusted_maximum_likelihood_decoding).
-The read has 4 segments, 2 biological from the DNA or RNA fragment and 2 technical containing the i5 and i7 indices.
-If the results are written to SAM, BAM or CRAM the multiplex barcode and its quality scores are written to the [BC](glossary.html#bc_auxiliary_tag) and [QT](glossary.html#qt_auxiliary_tag) respectively, and the decoding error probabilities is written to the [XB](glossary.html#xb_auxiliary_tag).
+In this example the run has paired end dual index samples multiplexed using the standard Illumina i5 and i7 index protocol.
+The read is made of 4 segments, 2 biological from the DNA or RNA fragment and 2 technical containing the i5 and i7 indices.
+If the results are written to SAM, BAM or CRAM the multiplex barcode and its quality scores are written to the [BC](glossary.html#bc_auxiliary_tag) and [QT](glossary.html#qt_auxiliary_tag) tags, and the decoding error probabilities is written to [XB](glossary.html#xb_auxiliary_tag).

 ## Input Read Layout